ShaunCurtis/Blazr.IRepository/Readme.md

 }
 ```

-There's one exception to the return rule: the Id for an inserted record.
-If you aren't using Guids to give your records unique identifiers, then the database generated Id should be considered a piece of status information!
+At this point it's worth noting one small exception to the return rule: the Id for an inserted record.
+If you aren't using Guids to give your records unique identifiers, then the database generated Id is status information.

 #### Item Requests